Mbed-TLS/mbedtls-docs/kb/how-to/rewrite-branch-for-coding-style.md

 Please have the following tools and files available:

 * Git 2.17.0 or newer.
-* Uncrustify 0.75.1.
+* [Uncrustify](https://github.com/uncrustify/uncrustify) 0.75.1.
 Please note that older or newer versions are likely not to give the desired result.
 * Python 3.6 or newer.
 * A Git worktree containing the branch of Mbed TLS you want to migrate.
-* A local copy of [`mbedtls-rewrite-branch-style`](https://github.com/Mbed-TLS/mbedtls-docs/raw/main/tools/bin/mbedtls-rewrite-branch-style) (preferably the most recent version, since it may have received bug fixes).
+* A local copy of [the branch rewriting script `mbedtls-rewrite-branch-style`](https://github.com/Mbed-TLS/mbedtls-docs/raw/main/tools/bin/mbedtls-rewrite-branch-style).
+Preferably use the most recent version, since it may have received bug fixes.
+You can check out the [`mbedtls-docs` repository](https://github.com/Mbed-TLS/mbedtls-docs).

 ### Simple migration